Connect With Us

 IS ALCOHOL OR SMOKING ALLOWED?

-Smoking is not permitted in rooms.
+Smoking is not permitted in buildings.
+We ask you not to smoke in public areas or around children.
 Alcohol is not permitted on the grounds or in guest rooms.

 IS CAMP-of-the-WOODS OPEN YEAR-ROUND?